 Most patients return to work or school within 10 to 14 days.
-Recovery is more challenging for patients who have had skin and tissue removed, and their nipples repositioned than patients who have merely had some fat removed.
+Recovery is more challenging for patients who have had skin removed and their nipples repositioned than patients who have merely had some fat removed.
 The immediate recovery of beast reduction will begin in the hospital or surgery center where your procedure took place.
-This involves 2-3 hours of supervised recovery to ensure that the procedure went well, your anesthesia is wearing off safely, and no complication or excessive pain is present.
+This involves 2-3 hours of supervised recovery to ensure that the procedure went well and your anesthesia is wearing off safely.

-For about 1 month, avoid weightlifting and strenuous exercise as this can slow down your recovery.
+For about 14 days, you will wear compression bra to prevent bruising and swelling.
+For about 1 month, you wll be advised to avoid strenuous exercise as this can slow down recovery.
 During your recovery period, you may also have to quit smoking and avoid certain medications such as aspirin, Aleve, and Motrin.
 These can have a negative impact on the healing process of your body.
-When you go in for your consultation, and again after surgery, your surgeon will discuss with you all the different thing you must do to ensure a healthy and fast recovery.

-The ideal candidate for breast reduction surgery is in good general health and does not have any active infections or illnesses which could affect the healing process.
-The ideal candidate for breast reduction is troubled with large breasts resulting in back and neck pain, bra strap grooving, or poor posture.
+The ideal candidate is in good general health and does not have any active infections or illnesses which could affect the healing process.

 Frequently Asked Questions